thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/generatetoaddress.md

 - n: "Blocks"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
   d: "The number of blocks to generate.
-The RPC call will not return until all blocks have been generated or the maxium number of iterations has been reached"
+The RPC call will not return until all blocks have been generated or the maximum number of iterations has been reached"

 {% enditemplate %}